U.S. Citizen Travelers:

 - Local sports teams should hold practice outside, postpone matches and competitions, and limit the number of spectators.

 - Employers should ensure that staff and visitors stay away and that employees work from home to avoid unnecessary travel.

 - Public transport companies should limit the number of passengers and adapt their schedules to avoid crowds.

-- People who are over 70, or belong to other risk groups, should limit all social contact and avoid public transport, shopping in pharmacies, supermarkets, or crowded places.
+- People who are over 70, or belong to other risk groups, should limit all social contact, avoid public transport, shopping in pharmacies, supermarkets, or crowded places.

-- On April 1, Health Minister Hallengren presented a new regulation which restricts pharmacies from dispensing more than a 90-day supply of medicine to patients.
+- On April 1, the government announced a new regulation that restricts pharmacies from dispensing more than a 90-day supply of medicine to patients.
 The restriction is valid until further notice and applies to medicines for humans and animals.

-- On March 10, the Swedish Public Health Authority raised the level of risk for the spread of COVID-19 to Very High — the highest tier of the five point scale.
-They recommend that any individuals exhibiting even mild symptoms of respiratory infection should forego social contact which could spread infection.
+- On March 10, the Swedish Public Health Agency raised the level of risk for the spread of COVID-19 to Very High — the highest tier of the five-point scale.
+They recommended that any individuals exhibiting even mild symptoms of respiratory infection should forego social contact, which could spread infection.

 - The Government of Sweden has banned public gatherings of more than 50 individuals.

 - Are U.S. citizens permitted to enter?
 No.

 - Sweden has temporarily banned the entry of all foreign nationals, including U.S. citizens, from entering the EU via Sweden until December 22, 2020.
 However, there are exceptions, including for students and certain travelers.
 For more information, including exceptions to the ban, please refer to the announcement or the Government’s Q&As on the entry ban.

 - Is a negative COVID-19 test (PCR and/or serology) required for entry?
 No.

 - Are health screening procedures in place at airports and other ports of entry?
 No.